To add MORE variety to my newborn photography, I’ve recently ADDED more backdrops to my sessions.

 They still need to be in a specific size, and color but willing to work with you on the color 🙂 OR if the sizing and color doesn’t work out for my closet, buy it from them and sell it back to them!
 Look up their buy back program.

 In order to photograph with me you need a maternity dress for maternity photos.
 YEP.
 I have standards.
 You’ve hired ME for my professional opinion, trust it.
 I DO know what looks best.
+If you are doing both the newborn and maternity sessions with me, in order to qualify for the discount, as per welcome package keep in mind you need to use the dresses below (or from my sew trendy wish list).

 Below are all the beautiful gowns I have: